- Copywriting Services

 User tests can be extremely helpful in fine tuning the effectiveness of your site.
 Watch what paths users take.
+Does the copy guide them along on their journey?
 Is the way they proceed through your site logical?
 Are they able to find answers to their questions?
 Do they feel they can trust the claims made on your website?
 Would they feel comfortable buying from you?

 Finally, if your site has an e-commerce component, have your tester make a purchase.
 Are your instructions clear?
 Does every step in the process go smoothly?
 If your site has a form, have your tester complete it and identify any areas that caused confusion.